What is a Basement or Cellar Sump Pump and How Does it Work?

-When your basement or cellar floods, it can be a nightmare with thousands of pounds worth of damage caused to both your home and your possessions.
+When your basement or cellar floods, it can cause thousands of pounds worth of damage to both your home and your possessions.

-Sump pump systems are an essential part of any basement waterproofing system and are most commonly used for basements or cellars that regularly flood or experience problems with dampness.
+Sump pump systems are an essential part of any basement waterproofing system and are most commonly used for basements or cellars that regularly flood or experience dampness problems.
 For the winter months when large amounts of rain or melting snow which cause rising water levels occur, a sump pump can be useful and provide you with peace of mind.

 So, you might be wondering ‘what is a sump pump and how does it work?’.
 Let’s take a closer look.